eMapR/LT-GEE/README.md

 a dramatic, rapid loss of vegetation, and subsequent regeneration.*
 <br><br>

-The unabridged version of this pixel's story includes many other small changes in the forest stand it represents, but given the precision of the satellite sensor and errors in processing, these are the types of pixel history descriptions we are confident are represented well in the image time series.
-LandTrendr is a brevity algorithm that listens to the annual, gritty detail of a pixel's story and writes an abridged version.
+This description of its history, is of course abridged, and only conveys a moderate resolution perspective of state and change in forest character.
+The unabridged version of this pixel's story includes many other small changes in the forest stand it represents, but given the precision of the satellite sensor and errors in processing, the provided description is the type of pixel history interpretation we are confident are represented well in the image time series.
+LandTrendr is a brevity algorithm that listens to the annual, noisy detail of a pixel's story and writes an abridged version.

-In practice, LandTrendr takes a single point-of-view from a pixel's spectral history, like a band or an index, and goes through a process to identify breakpoints or durable changes in spectral trajectory, and records the year that changes occurred.
+In practice, LandTrendr takes a single point-of-view from a pixel's spectral history, like a band or an index, and goes through a process to identify breakpoints separating periods of durable change in spectral trajectory, and records the year that changes occurred.
 These breakpoints, defined by year and spectral index value, allow us to represent the spectral history of a pixel as a series of vertices bounding line segments (Fig 2).

 ![segmentation](https://github.com/eMapR/LT-GEE/blob/master/imgs/segmentation.png)
 *Fig 2.
 LandTrendr pixel time series segmentation.
 Image data is reduced to a single band or spectral index and then divided into a series of straight line segments by breakpoint (vertex) identification.*
 <br><br>

-There are two neat features that result from this line segment world view of spectral history.
+There are two neat features that result from this segmented view of spectral history.

 1. The ability to interpolate new values for years between vertices.
-2. Simple geometry calculations on line segments provide information about distinct epochs
+2. Simple geometry calculations on line segments provide information about distinct spectral epochs

 The ability to interpolate new values for years between vertices is very useful.
 It ensures that each observation is aligned to a trajectory consistent with where the pixel has been and where it is going.
 We can think of this as hindsight-enhanced image